 Ideally we recommend that you record values <100 μ/m2 in all areas and <10 μW/m2 in your bedroom.

-This is especially important for digital signals (Wi-Fi, cell phone masts, DECT etc) which have a pulsed waveform (a lot of time they are not transmitting) and so the average power is many times lower than the peak power.
-This for many scientists underestimates the radiations levels compared to their the biological effects.
+This is especially important for digital signals (Wi-Fi, cell phone masts, DECT etc.) which have a pulsed waveform and so the average power is many times lower than the peak power.
+Many scientists underestimate the radiation levels compared to the biological effects.